tusharwalia/WINGER-College-Community-WebApp-TusharWalia/README.md

 * Fully functional MongoDB database with restrictions and validation.
 * Sensitive data such as passwords is encrypted before adding to database.
 * Uses GULP for minification of frontend files to boost performance.
+* Only students having college domain can login. (eg. user1@thapar.edu) This can easily be configured for any specific domain name.
+* Google Oauth Authentication service.
+* Mailing notifications using Nodemailer.
+* Dark theme frontend.

 # User Features
 * Can register an account.